-Nicola manages STILL's community which includes communications, PR and events.
+Nicola is the community manager at STILL and manages STILL's communications, PR and events.
 She also works with STILL 100 businesses to support marketing projects and is responsible for creating a connected network and culture across the group.

-Nicola's career in communications began in 2012 when she moved from NZ to Australia to work in the film industry, she has since worked in the UK and NZ for leading businesses spanning multiple industries, including fashion, government agency, health and wellness, banking, insurance and not for profit.
+Nicola's career in communications began in 2012 when she moved from New Zealand to Australia to work in the film industry, she has since worked in the UK and New Zealand for leading businesses spanning multiple industries, including fashion, government agency, health and wellness, banking, insurance and not for profit.

 With a love for creativity, sustainability and nature, when Nicola's not working for STILL she's often found designing clothes for her sustainable fashion label or enjoying the outdoors.